misterperce/misterperce.github.io/_posts/2020-11-20-i-love-stickers.md

 title: I love stickers
 ---

-*This was my essay for business school applications.*
+*This was an essay I wrote for business school applications.*

+---

 I love stickers.
 I always have.
 I still vividly remember being maybe six years old and coming across the most beautiful sticker I had ever seen: a car window decal of the American flag sent in the mail by a car insurance company.
 Made out of thick vinyl with a transparent background, it was the fanciest sticker my six-year-old hands had ever touched.
 I ran to my father and excitedly showed him the decoration we were going to add to our family sedan.